apollographql/apollo/graph-manager-docs/source/slack-integration.md

 *  **Request rate:** This shows you how many queries are hitting your server every minute, along with a list of the most popular operations.
 If you see a significant dip in this value, it might mean that queries aren’t able to reach your server, or that a particular client is down.
 *  **p95 service time:** An operation's p95 response time indicates that 95% of that operation's executions complete _faster_ than the reported value.
 You can use this to identify that your API is overloaded and users are seeing long loading delays, or to find out which queries are taking the longest to run.
 This is often connected to UI performance, so a 500ms query probably means some part of your UI is taking that long to display.
-*  **Error percentage:** This shows you how many of your GraphQL requests produce an error result.
+*  **Error percentage:** This shows you how many of your GraphQL requests produce an error result, along with a list of the operations with the highest error percentage.
 Spikes in errors might be the result of an underlying back-end malfunction.
-You can also see which of your operations are most error-prone.

 ## Schema change notifications